aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 }
 ```

+This time we see the unhandled exception is logged as JSON data to the console by the global exception handler.

+Next we can use the web browser to test the `Privacy` action methods with the global exception handler.

+We can use the web browser to navigate to the Privacy action method endpoint `https://localhost:5001/home/privacy` URL.

+We can see the normal privacy HTML page response displayed in the browser.

+Next we add an the id parameter to the URL to activate the exception in the Privacy action method and use the web browser to navigate to the `https://localhost:5001/home/privacy/1` URL.

+This time we can see that we are redirected to a server error page as usual for HTML endpoints that throw unhandled exeptions.

 ## Conclusion

-It is easy to add a Global Exception handler middleware to ASP.NET Core applications to perform custome exception handling.
+It is easy to add a globalexception handling middleware to ASP.NET Core MVC applications to perform custom exception handling.

-ASP.NET Core gives us all the fascilities we need to access information in the request headers to make our own descisions on how we want to respond to unhandled application errors.
+ASP.NET Core gives us all the fascilities that we need to access information in the request headers and the exception data to make our own descision on how we want to respond to unhandled application errors.

-Thanks
+Thanks for reading